 The sheet symbol Designator and File Name fields can be formatted independently of the sheet symbol.
 The corresponding Properties panels (shown in the below images) can be accessed using the after-placement methods described above (replacing sheet symbol with the relevant object whose properties you want to view/modify).

 The File Name of the sheet symbol (set in the Sheet Symbol mode of the Properties panel) must be set to the file name of the schematic sheet that the symbol represents.

 Right-click Sheet Symbol Commands

 Right-click over a placed sheet symbol to access a context-sensitive menu, from which the following commands are available (on the Sheet Symbol Actions sub-menu) that act on that sheet symbol (or all currently selected sheet symbols, where applicable).

 The Sheet Symbol Actions sub-menu

-- Rename Child Sheet - use to quickly rename the child schematic sheet referenced by the sheet symbol.
-The Rename Child Sheet dialog will appear, with which to specify the new name for the document as required, as well as the scope of the renaming action.
+Rename Child Sheet - use to quickly rename the child schematic sheet referenced by the sheet symbol.
+The Rename Child Sheet dialog will open in which you can specify the new name for the document as required, as well as the scope of the renaming action.